open-source-ideas/ideas/README.md

 ### I want to create a project

-If you are Open Source-curious or just looking for your next project, you can look through the Issue-list and pick one of your liking.
+If you are Open-Source-curious or just looking for your next project, you can look through the Issue-list and pick one of your liking.
 If anything captures your imagination, you can join the issue by commenting on it.
 If there are people who want to cooperate, that's fantastic.
 Just submit a comment and the person who created the issue can answer.

 Feel free to keep the issue updated with the progress of the project and ask for help if needed.
 When the project is finished/published, add a link to the published project and the issue can be closed (and you & your teammates will make the Completed Hall of Fame below!)

 ### If it already exists

-As is often the case with Open Source, a project already exists, but people aren't aware that it does.
+As is often the case with Open-Source, a project already exists, but people aren't aware that it does.
 If there are any issues opened that already exist in the real world, let us know and the issue will be closed (with a link to the existing project for people to use).

 ---